Q1: What is The DrinkMate home carbonation system?

 Q25.
 Do you offer a warranty?

 Q26.
-Will other branded carbonators work with The DrinkMate?
+Will other branded cylinders work with The DrinkMate?

 A. Yes.
-The most common carbonators in the US market will work with The DrinkMate (only the 60L works, not 130L).
+The most common CO2 cylinders in the US market will work with the DrinkMate (only the 60L works, not 130L).
 If you have any questions, please contact us to customer service at 1-844-812-6241.

 Q27: I tried to carbonate the flat beer and the foam level rising up high and came out from the Fizz Infuser, is this a problem?
 How should I avoid this?